mwotton/devarmory/json_search_in_postgresql.md

 title: "MongoDB vs PostgreSQL: the smackdownening."
 ---

-# How to get JSON search without installing MongoDB
+# How to get JSON search in PostgreSQL

 If you've been a dev on the net in, say, the last decade, you've probably seen an ad for MongoDB.
 The marketing was fierce - NoSQL was